GooeyAI/hiring-challenges/dart_typed_json.md

 ### Part 1

 Run the above code.
-You should immediately see an error that looks like this -
+You should see an error that looks like this.
+Fix it.

 ```
 Unhandled exception: